ipfs-shipyard/java-ipfs-http-client/README.md

 * Copy `dist/ipfs.jar` into your project.
 Appropriate versions of other [dependencies](#Dependencies) are also included in `dist/lib/`.
 * Run tests using `ant test`.

+### Running tests

+To run tests, IPFS daemon must be running on `127.0.0.1` interface.
+Here are some ways to make setting it up easier.

+#### Docker Compose

+Run `docker-compose up` from the project's root directory.
+Check [docker-compose.yml](docker-compose.yml) for more details.

 ## Usage

 Create an IPFS instance with: